 Located in the spectacular Coast Mountains of British Columbia, and just two hours north of Vancouver, Whistler is Canada’s premier, year-round destination.
-Consistently ranked the #1 mountain resort in North America, Whistler features majestic mountains, a fascinating selection of seasonal as well as year-round activities such as skiing and snowboarding, four championship golf courses, more than 200 shops, 90 restaurants and bars, hiking trails, spas and arguably the best mountain bike park in the world.
+Consistently ranked one of the top mountain resorts in North America, Whistler features majestic mountains, a fascinating selection of seasonal as well as year-round activities such as skiing and snowboarding, four championship golf courses, more than 200 shops, 90 restaurants and bars, hiking trails, spas and arguably the best mountain bike park in the world.

 Pacific Standard Time

 Canadian Dollar (CAD)

 Rarely dipping below -10°C (12°F) in the valley and -15°C (5°F) during the coldest part of the year.
 Summer temperature range from highs of 21°C / 70°F to 27°C / 80°F with August being the warmest month.